simologos/docusaurus-plugin-papersaurus/README.md

 The plugin is creating a PDF file for each individual document as well as a PDF file for any section and subsection found in sidebar and also one overall PDF file containing all sections.

-Optionally the plugin can add a downoald button to the documantation website which opens a menu with download links for the PDF files of current chapter, current sections and the overall PDF file.
+Optionally the plugin can add a download button to the documentation website which opens a menu with download links for the PDF files of current chapter, current sections and the overall PDF file.

 ## Introduction